MavenCoding157/Basic-Ransomeware/README.md

 Also make sure to run it in the file as the dll's are important.

+Make sure to run 'setup.exe' file as admin otherwise it wwill not work.

 # **FINALLY**

 This is a real ransomeware tool and will harm your PC and we accept no responsibility with what you do with this tool.